DavidMcLaughlin29/Swiss-style-Tournament/README.md

 * To test the code, log out of PSQL, cd back to the vagrant/tournament, and run “python tournament_test.py”.

-If the test passes this will be the output:
+If everything works properly this will be the output:

 ![alt text](https://github.com/DavidMcLaughlin29/Swiss_style-Tournament/blob/master/Test_output.png)